orbs-network/exodus/README.md

 # Exodus

-Exodus is a virtual chain migration tool
+Exodus is a virtual chain migration tool.

+It imports the block file into a local database, then loops over the table sending new transactions into the vchain.
+The tool can be stopped in any time and it will pick up where it left off because every transaction status is tracked in the database.

+To enable the ability to you migrate the contract's state to a new vchain, you need to adjust your code to support it.

+Please refer to [migration guide](MIGRATION-HOWTO.md) for refactoring tips.

 ## Running locally